Administration and Finance

 Q: What is the process for submitting a new copyright to be reviewed of a program that has already been reviewed by CURATE?

 A: A previous CURATE "overall" rating of Meets Expectations or Partially Meets Expectations doesn't automatically transfer to a new edition or copyright.
 Publishers wishing to submit a new edition or copyright for a product that was previously CURATE-reviewed must do so under the current CURATE process.
-The current rubric will be used for the review.
-We will notify publishers should we change our current process as related to "fast-tracking" previously CURATE-reviewed products that have been "enhanced" or have a new copyright.
+The current rubric will be used for a full panel review of the new edition.

 Q: How does CURATE incorporate evidence of impact on student learning?